 Friendly's wasn't joking with this crispy tater dish because these waffle fries are fully loaded.
-The spuds are drenched with melted cheddar cheese sauce, bacon, and sour cream—which all account for the whopping 100 grams of fat and nearly two days' worth of bloating sodium.
+The spuds are drenched with melted cheddar cheese sauce, bacon, and sour cream—which all account for the whopping 71 grams of fat and nearly two days' worth of bloating sodium.

 Chili's White Spinach Queso

-Chips and dip is never a good idea—the snack is super caloric and packs in an outrageous amount of fat, carbs, and sodium, without much else.
-If you're looking to order a starter at Chili's, go with the Original Chicken Crispers, which boast 940 fewer calories and 54 fewer grams of fat.
+Chips and dip (sadly) is never a good idea—the snack is super caloric and packs in an outrageous amount of fat, carbs, and sodium, without much else.
+If you're looking to order a starter at Chili's, go with the Original Chicken Crispers, which boast fewer calories and fewer grams of fat.
 Plus, make this swap, and you'll save nearly a full day's worth of sodium.

 Uno Pizzeria & Grill's Pizza Skins

-If you're dining at Uno, we're guessing you're here for the infamous deep dish pies.
+If you're dining at Uno, we're guessing you're here for the infamous deep-dish pies.
 But if you're pregaming your pizza with more pizza with this cheesy app, then you'll want to split this fat bomb with a party of six.
 The joint's signature thick crust is stuffed with even more carbs in the form of mashed potatoes and then topped with bacon and cheddar.

-Chili's Texas Cheese Fries with Chili
+Chili's Texas Cheese Fries

 Outback Steakhouse's Bloomin' Onion

-Just as Outback is known for its iconic pumpernickel bread, folks also come to the steakhouse for its Bloomin' onion.
-While the calorie, sodium, and carb counts are clearly excessive, we're most intrigued by the fried onion's outrageous trans fat content.
+Just as Outback is known for its iconic pumpernickel bread, folks also come to the steakhouse for its Bloomin' Onion.
+While the calorie, sodium, and carb counts are excessive, we're most intrigued by the fried onion's outrageous trans fat content.
 Because there's no naturally-occurring trans fat from animal products in here, that means that Outback is frying its veggie in partially-hydrogenated oil, which has been linked to heart disease as a result of increasing your blood's LDL (bad cholesterol) and reducing the HDL (good cholesterol).